dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T843: Promoting equity ensures opportunities for all.
+### T843: Creating an equitable society offers everyone the chance to thrive.

 |Support|
 |---|